danielharrell/open-eyes-lect-2017-18/Open.md

 say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-Calling our eyes "open" may be figurative.
-But it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes were open, even transparent.
+Calling our eyes "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes were open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
 And awareness is arguably not just one way of being, but our way of being: the one underneath all the others;
 the one that explains why we use the word "open" with such scope, and as if it were already understood.

-- There is also a sense in which asking about the meaning of "open" is to ask about the meaning of education.
-The connection of the word "open" to states of being also gives the word a different and deeper scope than from prosaic to profound.
-For it makes reference to others and to self at once.
+Awareness might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we were aware of anything else.
+But negation again risks half-comprehension; for underneath our awareness of anything else is an awareness we have of ourselves.
+And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and our times of solicitude have in common.

-- Should negation come next as a topic?
-Or delayed until the introduction of the paradox?
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
+And if no one else can do your learning for you, it might require a word like "open" to explain why you don't find yourself alone, but always facing others at a table.

-- In any case, I need to have a paragraph on how asking about the word "open" is *also* to ask about St. John's College.
-One strategy is just to claim this, mention that it might seem a stretch, and then introduce the cover of the viewbook that way.
-I will also need to explain the sense of this more generally.
-The earlier states of being refer to others, the final one (awareness) refers to the self.
-Another way to put this, with a nice consonance of words, is to say that the word "open" ranges over moments of solititude and moments of solicitude.
-This could be tied to learning, and what it means to be in a community of learning.
-(This suggests a different way to introduce this: talking about how the word also has a range over ways of being.)
+To ask about the meaning of "open", then, to ask about the meaning of this.
+The meaning of us.
+And we can wonder, as we look at the cover of the current St. John's viewbook, why the word "open" might be enough to introduce us.

-We can also appreciate the scope of the word in a deeper way.
-For if its range includes Combines solitude with solicitude. can also think of how this word combines a reference to self, in awareness, with a reference to others, The power in this word,
+From here move to more specific sense of wonder in paradox or perplexity, through Aristotle.

 <!-- In above paragraph, perhaps make explicit the doubleness
 in openness of self-referring and other-referring.
 Then